kezgitareja/Variant-calling-using-GATK4/episodes/section-1-map-raw-mapped-reads-to-reference-genome.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

 - How should I set up a directory structure for a variant calling analysis pipeline?
-- How can I mapp raw sequencing data to the appropriate reference genome?
+- How can I map raw sequencing data to the appropriate reference genome?

 ::::::::::::::::::::::::::::::::::::::::::::::::